Jump to:

 DeveloperMonolith Soft

-Now that we’ve covered a couple of live-service gacha games, how about a single-player action RPG game with anime-style graphics, incredible voice acting, and a party-centric combat system – all without tempting microtransactions?
+Now that we’ve covered a couple of live-service gacha games, how about an intense action RPG game with anime-style graphics, incredible voice acting, and a party-centric combat system, and zero microtransactions?
 Xenoblade Chronicles 3 will scratch that Genshin itch for those of you who’d like to limit your monthly purchases, as gachas can get quite expensive real fast.

 Its previous installment, Xenoblade Chronicles 2, does have a gacha system in the form of the Blade Resonance mechanic, so you may consider playing that before this one if you still need your gacha fix.

 4. Persona 5 [Best Anime Game With Captivating Characters]